Emdad12/End-to-End-Data-Analysis-Project-readme.md/README.md

 Project Highlights

-Learning Experience: This project was inspired by a [YouTube tutorial](insert link) where the original implementation used SQL Server.
+Learning Experience: This project was inspired by a **Ankit Bansal** [(youtubelink)](https://www.youtube.com/@ankitbansal6) where the original implementation used SQL Server.
 In this adaptation, I used MySQL Workbench.

 Hands-On Practice: It provided valuable experience in data cleaning, SQL querying, and integrating Python with MySQL.